 Each faculty member seeks to establish a personal relationship with students, aiding them in selecting academic goals and encouraging them in personal spiritual growth.
-In addition, the Student Development Office, Dean of Students, Campus Life Coordinator, Resident Assistants, and Student Activities Crew members help students work through any concerns or problems that may arise from college experiences.
-Confidential referrals for counseling may be available from the Student Development Office to any College family member that seeks assistance.
+In addition, the Dean of Students, Campus Life Coordinator, Resident Assistants, and Student Activities Crew members help students work through any concerns or problems that may arise from college experiences.
+Confidential referrals for counseling may be available from the Dean of Students for any College family member that seeks assistance.